 How does a country qualify for the ATP Cup and which of its players get to play?

 A minimum of three ATP ranked players, including two members with singles ATP Ranking points, are required for a country to be eligible to qualify.
 A country may have up to five players.
 If a team has five players, at least three must have an ATP Singles ranking.
 If less than five players, a team must have at least two players with an ATP Singles ranking.

-At the first entry deadline (13 September), a country will gain acceptance into the event based on the singles ATP Ranking of the country’s No. 1 singles player.
-The qualifying country’s second-highest-ranked singles player will gain acceptance at the same time.
+At the first entry deadline (13 September), the Top 18 countries in the ATP Cup Standings gained acceptance into the event based on the singles ATP Ranking of the country’s No. 1 singles player.
+The qualifying country’s second-highest-ranked singles player gained acceptance at the same time.
+Because it was not among the Top 18 teams, host country Australia was granted a wild card into the event.
 If either of the two accepted singles players drop outside their country’s top two ranked singles players at the second entry deadline (13 November), either player may withdraw from the event.
 Remaining team members (up to an additional three players) will gain acceptance at the 13 November entry deadline, based on the current ATP Rankings.

 Rankings to be used for entries are the 52-week ATP Rankings.
 A Protected Ranking can be used to enter provided the player’s Protected Ranking is valid through the entry deadline for which he is eligible.
 Protected Ranking will not be used for team seeding.

-At the second entry deadline (13 November), the remaining six teams (Nos.
-19-24) will qualify and all qualified players from all teams will be committed.
+At the second entry deadline (13 November), the remaining five countries (Nos.
+20-24) will qualify and all qualified players from all teams will be committed.